FISCAL SPONSORSHIP PROGRAM

 The Fiscal Sponsor is legally responsible to do the following:

 Disburse the funds to pay valid, program-related expenses.

-Financial reports, as well as acknowledgement letters for all charitable contributions.
+Financial reports, as well as acknowledgment letters for all charitable contributions.

-Ensure that use of funds aligns with its mission and furthers its purpose.
+Ensure that the use of funds aligns with its mission and furthers its purpose.

 What types of Fiscal Sponsorship Services does C.A.E. offer??